iamhrk/coffee-Machine/Readme.md

 >This python program uses the concepts of accessing values from dictionary and using functions to compartmentalize the program.

 See the running program [here](https://replit.com/@iamhrk/Coffee-Machine?v=1)

+>This is one of the projects I created during #100DaysOfCode Challenge.